stoeps13/connections-doc/source/admin/customize/t_admin_common_customize_main.md

     |-------|-------------|
     |Cascading style sheets|    -   To add custom styles to the product, edit the following files:

+!!! note
-**Note:** If your users view the product in Arabic, Hebrew, or another right-to-left language, copy the defaultTheme\_rtl.css file too.
+    If your users view the product in Arabic, Hebrew, or another right-to-left language, copy the defaultTheme\_rtl.css file too.

         -   /nav/common/styles/defaultTheme/custom.css
         -   /nav/common/styles/defaultTheme/custom\_rtl.css